Sunnyvale, CA has a C safety grade (59/100) with a violent crime rate of 245 per 100,000, 31% below the national average.

 FBI UCR Data Snapshot: Sunnyvale, CA

-Sunnyvale, CA — reporting population 150,893 in 2024 — recorded 369 violent crimes and 2,881 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Sunnyvale, CA, reporting population 150,893 in 2024, recorded 369 violent crimes and 2,881 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 244.5 per 100,000 residents, while the property crime rate reaches 1909.3 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of C (Average), scoring 59 out of 100.

 Within the violent crime count, aggravated assault accounted for 240 incidents, robbery 87, murder 1, and rape 41 in 2024.
-Property crime splits into larceny-theft (1,988), burglary (463), motor vehicle theft (430), and arson (33).
+Property crime splits into larceny-theft (1,988), burglary (463), and motor vehicle theft (430); the FBI UCR Program tracks arson (33) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Sunnyvale's mix at 61.2% of all Part I offenses.

 Is Sunnyvale, CA Safe?
 Safety Assessment

-Based on 2024 FBI crime data, Sunnyvale, CA receives a safety grade of F (High Risk) with a composite safety score of 0/100.
-Violent crime is 246% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, Sunnyvale, CA receives a safety grade of C (Average) with a composite safety score of 59/100.
+The city is significantly safer than the national average, with violent crime 31% below the US benchmark.

 Your statistical chance of being a crime victim in Sunnyvale is approximately 1 in 46 , with a 1 in 409 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 61% of all reported offenses.